escherba/dotfiles/notes/aws.rst

 Now you can open the browser at http://localhost:9999 and use Jupyter Lab.
 These steps roughly follow ones outlined in `Alex Sanchez post`_.

+Sometimes port forwarding gets stuck.
+You can find the PIDs of the listeners like so:

+    lsof -i :9999

+Then terminate the listeners using `kill` and try connecting again.

 Tmux
 ----